Fake Quotes, concluded.

 Virtues and Vices: He has all the virtues I dislike and none of the vices I admire.
 [Or: he was possessed of all the virtues I despise and none of the sins I admire.]

 - Often and prominently quoted, with respect to Stafford Cripps and Edwin Scrymgeour; no evidence of this or similar quotes can be found in Churchill’s canon.

 - The American edition of Arms and the Covenant was not Churchill’s.
 WSC’s cable, suggesting The Locust Years to publisher Putnam, was garbled to read The Lotus Years.
 Baffled, Putnam’s staff looked up “lotus”, which was described as a plant inducing dreaminess.
 Then one director said, “I’ve got it: While England Slept.”
 WSC was delighted. —Robert Bruce Lockhart, Comes the Reckoning, 1947, 201 (confirmed by Clementine Churchill).

 White Meat: [After asking for a chicken breast at a Virginia buffet, Churchill was informed by his genteel hostess that Southern ladies preferred the term “white meat.”
 The next day he sent her a corsage, with a card:] I would be much obliged if you would pin this on your white meat. • No attribution.

 Winston is Back: I therefore sent word to the Admiralty that I would take charge forthwith and arrive at 6 o’clock.
 On this the Board were kind enough to signal the fleet, “Winston is back.”

-- Although quoted by Churchill (WW2 I, 320, 1948) and repeated by Lord Mountbatten at Edmonton in 1966, Sir Martin Gilbert and others have never found any record of such a signal being sent when Churchill returned to the Admiralty in 1939.
+- Although quoted by Churchill (The Gathering Storm, 320, 1948) and repeated by Lord Mountbatten at Edmonton in 1966, Sir Martin Gilbert and others have never found any record of such a signal being sent when Churchill returned to the Admiralty in 1939.